ST10049442/Part-1-of-Cebo-Mabaso/README.md

 # Part 1 of Cebo Mabaso
-Please becareful when opening the code cause it mightend up being fault if not opened correct.
+Please becareful when opening the code cause it might end up being faulty if not opened correct.